daos-stack/daos/doc/admin/hardware.md

 The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs and RoCE.
 An RDMA-capable fabric is preferred for better performance.
-DAOS can support multiple network interfaces by binding different engines and differnet client processes to individual network cards.
+DAOS can support multiple network interfaces by binding different engines and different client processes to individual network cards.

 The DAOS control plane provides methods for administering and managing